wp-plugins/hdw-player-video-player-video-gallery/readme.txt

 4. Change the Display Gallery Option From none  to Display
 5. Choose Your Gallery Name and Save it.

+Change the Order of videos:
+1. Enter the order no in the text box on video list page.
+2. Choose Change order from Bulk Action and click apply button.

 Note : Creating a Playlist is not compulsary.
 You can also directly add the Video ID instead of Adding as Playlist by just choosing the Single Video Option.